christophihl/startupengineer/content/_repos/dat_sci_1/04_dat_wra.md

 weight: 5
 ---

-Data wrangling (Cleaning & Preparation) is the process of preparing data for analysis.
-It is important.
-It is the foundation of exploratory data analysis.
+Data wrangling (Cleaning & Preparation) is the important process of preparing data for analysis and the foundation of exploratory data analysis.
 We prepare data prior to modeling & machine learning.
 In this session we will repeat most of the data wrangling function we have discussed already earlier.
 After that the concept of data.table for handling big data will be introduced.

-## <i class="fab fa-r-project" aria-hidden="true"></i> &nbsp;Theory Input
+## Theory Input <i class="fab fa-r-project" aria-hidden="true"></i> &nbsp;

 ### Recap / Practice